developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 !!! tip "Access Token Expiry"

-    By default, Azure AD access tokens are valid for [1 day and 5 minutes].
-If you have a task that requires a valid token on every access, you can renew it before then.
+    By default, Azure AD access tokens are valid for 1 day and 5 minutes[^11].
+    If you have a task that requires a valid token on every access, you can renew it before then using a cronjob or alike. :alarm_clock:

 ### AWS Role ARN